marcmylemans/marcmylemans.github.io/_posts/2023-02-17-AdConnect_Uninstall.md

 ---
-categories: Windows Server
 layout: post
-tags: azure domaincontroller adconnect sync
 title: Uninstall Azure AD Connect
+categories: [Windows, Server]
+tags: [azure, domain controller, adconnect, sync, uninstall, tutorial]
 ---

 In this article we are going to uninstall AD Connect because the customer is fully migrated to the cloud.